armanbakytov/CPU_microarchitecture_project/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository, make improvements, and submit a pull request.
 For any issues or suggestions, open an issue in the repository.

-## License

-This project is licensed under the MIT License.

-## Acknowledgements

-Special thanks to the ELEC0010 teaching team for their guidance and support throughout this lab assignment.

-Happy designing and coding!